Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 ##### Web

 Navigate to a file in Synapse and click on **Tools** in the upper right-hand corner.
 Select **Submit To Challenge** to pick the challenge for your submission.
 Follow the provided steps to complete your submission.

 <img id="toobig" src="/assets/images/submit_file_to_challenge.png">

 ## View Submissions of an Evaluation Queue

-Submissions can be viewed through Leaderboard widgets on wikipages.
+Submissions can be viewed through leaderboard widgets on Wiki pages.

 ### Adding Leaderboard Widget